Richard III : the ambiguity of Richard's evil photo

 Shakespeare has added a physical deformity to the character of Richard because Richard was not a hunchback.

-In fact, at that time, deformed people were said to be willing to take revenge against Nature: because they cannot change their lot, they want to bring people down.
+In fact, at that time, deformed people were said to be willing to take revenge against Nature: because they could not change their lot, they wanted to bring people down.

 Another reason is that showing fairground attractions on stage was a trick often used by Shakespeare to incite people to see his plays.
 A character both deformed and mobile was a very scary monster.